Déclaration de transparence relative à l'esclavage moderne

 Our factory audit program is managed by the IPS team.
 Formed in 1997, IPS is responsible for trade and social compliance in the supply chain, including but not limited to ensuring all factories are audited annually unless the factory demonstrates high compliance performance on a regular basis.
 In these instances, an audit waiver may be granted every other year.

-Our audits are typically unannounced and are conducted by our own internal auditors or a third-party firm.
+Our audits are typically unannounced and may be conducted by our internal auditors or a third-party firm.
 Audits include a meeting with facility management, a factory tour (including warehouses and dormitories), worker interviews, and a review of relevant documents, including information on wages, benefit deductions, working hours, labor contracts, termination documents, recruitment agency contracts, training and grievance records.

 RESPONSABILISATION ET REMÉDIATION